 As to the "pride" charged upon this pretended fanaticism it is the same absurdity.
-Christ says, "without me you can do nothing," the same as if he had said, "As to yourselves and all that can be called your own, you are in helpless sin and misery and nothing that is good can come from you, but as it is done by the continual, immediate breathing and inspiration of another Spirit given by God.
-The same Spirit given to you to over-rule your own self-centered nature and to save and deliver you from all your own goodness, your own wisdom and learning which always were and always will be as corrupt, as impure, as earthly and sensual as your own flesh and blood.
+Christ says, "without me you can do nothing," the same as if he had said, "As to yourselves and all that can be called your own, you are in helpless sin and misery and nothing that is good can come from you.
+It must be done by the continual, immediate breathing and inspiration of another Spirit given by God.
+The same Spirit given to you to over-rule your own self-centered nature and to save and deliver you from all your own goodness, your own wisdom and learning that always were and always will be as corrupt, as impure, as earthly and sensual as your own flesh and blood.
 Now is there any selfishly, creaturely pride in fully believing this to be true and in acting in full conformity to it?
-If so then he that confesses he neither has, nor ever can have, a single farthing but as it is freely given him from charity thereby declares himself to be a purse-proud vain boaster of his own wealth.
+If so, then he that confesses he neither has, nor ever can have, a single farthing but as it is freely given him from charity thereby declares himself to be a purse-proud vain boaster of his own wealth.
 Such is the spiritual pride of him who fully acknowledges that he neither has nor can have the least spark or breathing after goodness, but what is freely kindled or breathed into him by the Spirit of God.
-Again if it is spiritual pride to believe that nothing that we ever think or say or do, either in the church or our closets, can have any truth of goodness in it, but which is wrought solely and immediately by the Spirit of God in us.
-Then it must also be said that in order to have religious humility we must never forget to take some share of our religious virtues to ourselves and not allow (as Christ has said) that without Him, we can do nothing that is good.
+Again if it is spiritual pride to believe that nothing that we ever think or say or do, either in the church or our closets, can have any truth of goodness in it, except what is done solely and immediately by the Spirit of God in us, then it must also be said that to have religious humility we must never forget to take some share of our religious virtues to ourselves and not allow (as Christ has said) that without Him, we can do nothing that is good.
 It must also be said that St. Paul took too much upon himself when he said, "the life that I now live is not mine but Christ's that lives in me."

-The Work of the Spirit, Emanuel - God with Us
+Chapter 3: The Work of the Spirit, Emanuel - God with Us

-The necessity of a continual inspiration of the Spirit of God, both to begin the first and continue every step of a divine life in man, is a truth to which every life in nature as well as all scripture bears full witness.
-A natural life, a bestial life, a diabolical life can subsist no longer than while they are immediately and continually under the working power of that root or source from which they sprung.
-Thus, it is with the divine life in man, it can never be in him but as a growth of life in and from God.
-Hence, it is that resisting the Spirit, quenching the Spirit, and grieving the Spirit is that alone which gives birth and growth to every evil that reigns in the world and leaves men and churches not only an easy, but a necessary prey to the devil, the world and the flesh.
+The necessity of a continual inspiration of the Spirit of God, both to begin and continue every step of a divine life in man, is a truth that every life in nature as well as all scripture bears full witness to.

+A natural life, a bestial life, a diabolical life can subsist no longer than while they are immediately and continually under the working power of that root or source from which they sprang.
+So it is with the divine life in man.
+It can never be in him except as a growth of life in and from God.
+Resisting the Spirit, quenching the Spirit, and grieving the Spirit gives birth and growth to every evil that reigns in the world and leaves men and churches not only an easy, but a necessary prey to the devil, the world and the flesh.
 Nothing but obedience to the Spirit, trusting the Spirit, walking in the Spirit, and praying with and for its continual inspiration can possibly keep either men or churches from being sinners or idolaters in all that they do.
 Everything in the life or religion of man that has not the Spirit of God for its mover, director and end, be it what it will, is but earthly, sensual or devilish.
-The truth and perfection of the gospel state could not show itself until it became solely a ministration of the Spirit or a kingdom in which the Holy Spirit does all the works within it.
+The truth and perfection of the gospel state could not show itself until it became solely a ministration of the Spirit or a kingdom where the Holy Spirit does all the works.